bejean/solr-dataimporthandler-extras-2/README.md

 --------------------

 The attribute "configloader" specifies which configuration loader has to be used.

+Available configuration loaders are :

-"PropertiesFileConfigLoader" is the available in order to load configuration from standard properties files.
+* "PropertiesFileConfigLoader" : loads configuration from standard properties files.
+* "DbSimpleConfigLoader" : loads configuration from simple jdbc database.

 It is possible to implement a specific configuration loader.
 A Class have to be developed and implement IConfigLoader interface (in package org.apache.solr.handler.dataimport.config)